-Anger cue cards can be used to remind the brain injured person of their warning signs such as Loud Voice, Tense Muscles, Confusion, or Thoughts of Hitting.
-These cards should be carried by the brain injured person and optional copies can be placed where anger incidents often happen or where backing off takes place.
+Anger cue cards can be used to remind the brain injury survivor of their warning signs such as Loud Voice, Tense Muscles, Confusion, or Thoughts of Hitting.
+These cards should be carried by the person with a brain injury and optional copies can be placed where anger incidents often happen or where backing off takes place.

 A Back Off card might say: